Amendments Effective September 1, 2019

 (c) Terms.
 Each member of the Commission shall serve for a term of four years and be eligible for reappointment.
 In the case of a vacancy which occurs before expiration of a term, the member appointed to fill such vacancy shall serve for the duration of the unexpired term.

 (d) Meetings; Quorum; Majority.
 The Commission shall meet at the call of the Chairperson not less than two times each year and shall conduct no business except upon the attendance of a quorum of the commission members.
-A quorum is constituted by 1/2+1 of the total commission membership in office at the time of the meeting and eligible to vote.
+A quorum is constituted by 1/2 + 1 of the total Commission membership in office at the time of the meeting and eligible to vote.
 Members shall be permitted to attend and participate in meetings by telephone or video-conference.
 All meetings shall be open to the public except as provided in paragraph (e) below.
-Except as otherwise provided by these rules and Rule 6(e)(3), all actions shall require a majority vote of 1/2+1 of those present and eligible to vote.
+Except as otherwise provided by these rules and Rule 6(e)(3), all actions shall require a majority vote of 1/2 + 1 of those present and eligible to vote.

 (e) Executive Session.
 The Commission shall meet in executive session with respect to any agenda item which would involve disclosure of matters made confidential by these rules, any other court rules, or by law.
-In addition, in order to promote open and frank discussion and accuracy in the performance evaluation process, the Commission shall meet in executive session at the time of: (1) discussion (not including voting) of the Commission's finding as to whether a judge or justice "meets" or "does not meet" judicial performance standards; (2) presentation and discussion of a judge's or justice's written comment submitted in response to a finding that the judge or justice "does not meet" judicial performance standards; and (3) a judge's or justice's appearance before the Commission, provided, however, that an executive session in which a judge or justice appears shall be held prior to the public vote meeting.
+In addition, in order to promote open and frank discussion and accuracy in the performance evaluation process, the Commission shall meet in executive session at the time of: (1) discussion (not including voting) of the Commission's finding as to whether a judge “meets” or “does not meet” judicial performance standards; (2) presentation and discussion of a judge's written comment submitted in response to a finding that the judge “does not meet” judicial performance standards; and (3) a judge's appearance before the Commission, provided, however, that an executive session in which a judge appears shall be held prior to the public vote meeting.
 The Commission may meet in executive session at any other time upon a majority vote of the Commission members then in attendance.
 The substance of deliberations in executive session shall not be disclosed.
 All voting shall be in public session.